TesrabNetwork/python-tesradex/docs/constants.rst

     SIDE_BUY = 'BUY'
     SIDE_SELL = 'SELL'

-    # Kucoin has 2 kline endpoint and they have been setup to take the below values
+    # Tesradex has 2 kline endpoint and they have been setup to take the below values

     RESOLUTION_1MINUTE = '1'
     RESOLUTION_5MINUTES = '5'